|Homepage:||Click to visit|

 Fez's medina, declared an UNESCO world heritage site in 1981, is one of the largest and most enduring Medieval Islamic settlements in the world.
 Experience the complexity of modern and ancient Morocco in the cultural and spiritual city of Fez.
 All classes are held in a large villa, surrounded by a lush garden and patio, in the modern Ville Nouvelle neighborhood.

 The University of Minnesota partners with the Arabic Language Institute in Fez, a language institute which has an excellent reputation as the preeminent institution in the Maghreb for the teaching of Arabic as a foreign language.

 Homestays are an integral component of the Arabic Language & Culture in Morocco program learning experience.
 All students live and share most meals with Moroccan families.
-Students can choose to either live in old medina or to live in the modern part of Fez.
+Choose to live either in the old medina or the modern part of Fez.

 About Learning Abroad Center

 The Learning Abroad Center in the Global Programs and Strategy Alliance is the University of Minnesota's comprehensive resource for study, intern, community engagement, research, and volunteer experiences worldwide.